alfred8jones/RoamAutoPair/README.md

 If you want to support me, please use Ko-fi below.

-p.s. you have my word that the folowing way is the way I split the money you'll donate:
+<i>Disclaimer:</i> you have my word that the folowing way is the way I split the money you'll donate:

 <b>90% for charity</br>
 5% for Ko-fi</br>
-5% for myself.</b>
+5% for myself</b>

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N8T9H47)